auth0-samples/auth0-express-webapp-sample/01-Login/README.md

 See a detailed walk-through of this app on the [Express Quickstart](https://auth0.com/docs/quickstart/webapp/express).

-## Set up a secure local server

-Applications that handle sensitive data must be served over secure channels.
-This includes local applications as they may handle the same sensitive data and should be built as close to production-ready as possible.

-Follow our [Secure Local Development guide](https://auth0.com/docs/libraries/secure-local-development) through the "Generate an SSL Certificate" section to create a `localhost.pem` certificate and a `localhost-key.pem` key.
-Make sure these are located in the application root (where `server.js` is located).

 ## Running the Sample

 If you don't yet have an Auth0 account, [sign up](https://auth0.com/signup) for free.